 Now that I am officially a Southwesterner, I can’t help but get excited about all the regional destinations that are right in my backyard!
-Whether it’s spots like Las Cruces or Santa Fe, new explorations in Tucson or planned trips to Albuquerque and Page, we are going to have plenty to do and we will be spoiled!
-Another area that I feel truly blessed to be near is the wonderful state and national parks in Southern Utah.
+Whether it spots like Las Cruces or Santa Fe, new explorations in Tucson, or planned trips to Albuquerque and Page, we are going to have plenty to do and we will be spoiled!
+Another area that I feel truly blessed to be near is the wonderful state and national parks in Southern Utah including its Mighty 5.

 Whichever one of the Mighty 5 you choose, you will not be disappointed!
 Be sure to pack a National Park Annual Pass to save money on entrance fees!